IDSIA/bayesRecon/README.md

 - `reconc_gaussian`: reconciliation via conditioning of multivariate Gaussian base forecasts; this is done analytically;
-- `reconc_BUIS`: reconciliation via conditioning of any probabilistic forecast via importance sampling; this is the recommended option for non-Gaussian base forecasts;
+- `reconc_t`: reconciliation via conditioning of Gaussian forecasts with uncertain covariance matrix; the reconciled forecasts are multivariate Student-t; this is done analytically;
-- `reconc_MCMC`: reconciliation via conditioning of discrete probabilistic forecasts via Markov Chain Monte Carlo;
+- `reconc_BUIS`: reconciliation via conditioning of any probabilistic forecast via bottom-up importance sampling; an alternative MCMC-based method for discrete forecasts is implemented in `reconc_MCMC`, but we recommend using `reconc_BUIS`;
-- `reconc_MixCond`: reconciliation via conditioning of mixed hierarchies, where the upper forecasts are multivariate Gaussian and the bottom forecasts are discrete distributions;
-- `reconc_TDcond`: reconciliation via top-down conditioning of mixed hierarchies, where the upper forecasts are multivariate Gaussian and the bottom forecasts are discrete distributions;
+- `reconc_MixCond` and `reconc_TDcond`: reconciliation of mixed
+  hierarchies, where the upper forecasts are multivariate Gaussian and the bottom forecasts are discrete distributions; `reconc_MixCond` implements conditioning via importance sampling, while `reconc_TDcond` implements top-down conditioning.
-- `reconc_t`: reconciliation via conditioning with uncertain covariance matrix; the reconciled forecasts are multivariate Student-t; this is done analytically.

 ## News